arsamsarabi/got/README.md

 ## Roadmap

-- create a Homebrew formula for this app
+- Create a Homebrew formula for this app
 - Enable emojis in commit messages
-  - control the emoji using an environment variable
+  - Control the emoji using an environment variable
 - Add option flags to enable/disable certain features
 - Add `gh` cli integration